6 Benefits of Preventive Maintenance and Using Them to Your Advantage

-Poorly operating machines not only consume more power and streamlining substances (grease, oil, etc), but also slow down production, sometimes to a halt.
+Poorly operating machines not only consume more power and substances (grease, oil, etc.), but also slow down production, sometimes to a halt.

-Preventive maintenance not only makes sure that no machine is running at less than optimal efficiency but also protects brand reputation by ensuring that bad products don’t fall through production cracks.
+Preventive maintenance ensures that no machine is running at less than optimal efficiency and protects brand reputation by ensuring that bad products don’t fall through production cracks.

 Here’s how preventive maintenance benefits waste reduction measures:

 - Regular upkeep ensures asset operation as per original specifications

 - More time to monitor and repair during the PM phase provides added opportunities for defect-detection

 - Saves on repair costs for more delicate parts, which could be a bigger cause of scrap

 - Early detection allows engineers to develop better production parameters